attilammagyar/js80p/README.md

    notes while keeping softer notes warmer, darker.

- * **Released Note**:  a value which is associated with note pitch and which is updated everytime a note stops, e.g. when a key is released on a MIDI keyboard.
+ * **Released Note**:  a value which is associated with note pitch and which is updated every time a note stops, e.g. when a key is released on a MIDI keyboard.

  * **Released Velocity**: the speed with which a key on a MIDI keyboard is